abanoubashraf686/OS-Project/README.md

 Welcome to the Operating Systems Development Project repository!
 This project represents a comprehensive journey through the key components of operating system development, meticulously structured into three distinct phases or milestones.
 Each phase was rigorously tested and validated by our dedicated team, ensuring a robust and fully functional outcome.

-## Project Overview

-This project was designed and supervised by Dr. Ahmed Salah, a renowned expert in the field of operating systems.
-The aim was to create a hands-on learning experience, providing insight into the intricate details of OS development.
-The project has been divided into three milestones, each focusing on a different aspect of operating system design and implementation.

 ### Milestones Overview

 - **Milestone 1 (MS1):** A deep dive into dynamic memory allocation and system call handling.